2024 High School Honor Band Festival

 SELECTION OF PARTICIPANTS

-Students will be selected by a committee of University of Alabama School of Music faculty.
-Information included on the student application (resume) and the band director’s recommendation will be the primary criteria used to select participants.
-In most cases, the committee will use the student resume and band director recommendation as sole sources of information about the students.
+Students will be selected by a committee of the University of Alabama School of Music faculty.
+The information included on the student application (resume) and the band director’s recommendation will be the primary criteria used to select participants.
+In most cases, the committee will use the student’s resume and band director’s recommendation as the sole sources of information about the students.
 Students and directors are encouraged to complete the resume and recommendation in detail and be sure that the required information is available to us prior to the close of registration.
 Each director who submits a nomination is guaranteed that at least one student from each school will be selected to participate in the festival.
 Students selected to participate must attend all rehearsals, master classes, and performances during the Honor Band Festival.
-A list of students chosen to participate in the 2022 Alabama Honor Band Festival will be posted on this website mid-December.
-Please note that attendance at ALL concerts, classes, rehearsals, and events for the entire Honor Band Festival are REQUIRED for all student participants attending the festival!
+Please note that attendance at ALL concerts, classes, rehearsals, and events for the entire Honor Band Festival is REQUIRED for all student participants!
 No one may leave early or arrive late.

 The Alabama Honor Band does not provide housing or meals.
-Arrangements for housing, supervision, transportation and meals should be taken care of by the high school director.
-For the 2021 Alabama Honor Band, students chosen to participate will be required to pay a participation fee of $95.00, which includes admission to all clinics, concerts and includes a Festival Participation t-shirt.
+Arrangements for housing, supervision, transportation, and meals should be handled by the high school director.
+For the 2024 Alabama Honor Band, students chosen to participate will be required to pay a participation fee of $100.00, which includes admission to all clinics, and concerts and includes a Festival Participation t-shirt.
 This participation fee will be due AFTER students have been notified that they have been selected to participate in the Alabama Honor Band.
 Much more detailed information will be available to those students selected to participate in the festival.